sergeliatko/wpsettings/README.md

-# wpsettings
+# WPSettings
-PHP library to build your WordPress settings pages
+WordPress UI Framework to speed up development of settings pages in admin area.